openconfig/gribi/doc/specification.md

 ### 4.1.4 Redundancy Mode

-`Modify` can operate in one of the following redundancy mode ([4.1.1](#411-client-server-session-negotiation) defines how the mode is agreed between client and server):
+`Modify` can operate in one of the following redundancy modes ([4.1.1](#411-client-server-session-negotiation) defines how the mode is agreed between client and server):